sCrypt-Inc/awesome-scrypt/README.md

 - [Introduction to sCrypt](https://youtu.be/kQlA1VwzU70) - At BSV Devcon China 2020 by Yiqiang Wang (in Chinese).
 - [An introduction of sCrypt Development Tools](https://youtu.be/TX7HXq7EeKc) - BSV Webinar Episode 3 in 2021 by Yiqiang Wang (in Chinese).
 - [How to Program Smart Contracts on BSV](https://youtu.be/9v3bKpvABXA) - Demonstrate how to build Smart Contracts using sCrypt at BSV SF Meetup 2019 by X. Liu.
+- [Bitcoin Smart Contracts, Relationship with Satoshi, BSV](https://youtu.be/gcwjPH4iR74) - X. Liu at the Friendly Bear podcast to discuss his journey into smart contracts for Bitcoin SV and also on his relationship with Satoshi

 ## Code Samples